Vietnam.vn - Nền tảng quảng bá Việt Nam

 After watching the play, Armed Forces Hero Tu Cang could not hide his emotions when recalling old memories, feeling happy that today's young generation is paying enthusiastic attention to national history.

 During his years as the commander of the intelligence unit, he was forced to change his name and live under many covers to protect his identity, never once returning home, even though the distance was only a hair's breadth.
-It was not until he was reunited with his wife and children that he was 47 years old and held his grandchild in his arms for the first time.
+When he was reunited with his wife and children, he was 47 years old and held his grandchild in his arms for the first time.

 Mr. Lam Quoc Dung (Dung Rau) is the person behind the "perfect covers" that help hundreds of officers and soldiers operate safely and openly in the heart of the enemy through forging personal documents, especially ID cards.